Helicoverpa zea: Larval predation

 As the larvae mature, they become increasingly aggressive.
 Although they have host plants surrounding them, H. zea larvae attack and eat other insects.
 When presented with a second-instar larva of Urbanus proteus, the corn earworm larva grasps the insect, rolls onto its side to form a semicircle, and begins feeding on the insect's posterior end.
 If the U. proteus begins to bite out of defense, H. zea rotates the larva 180° and uses its mandibles to puncture the head capsule, killing the insect.
 Then, the H. zea larva rotates the U. proteus back to its original position and continues feeding until the insect is entirely consumed.
 Even when presented with up to five U. proteus larvae, H. zea engages in the unique behavior, as the larvae have a higher affinity for lepidopterous prey over plant material.
-H. zea raised in a low-moisture environment has a lower pupal weight and a longer developmental time than those raised in environments of high moisture, so a nutritional benefit exists to such aggressive feeding behavior under such conditions.
+H. zea raised in a low-moisture environment have a lower pupal weight and a longer developmental time than those raised in environments of high moisture, so a nutritional benefit exists for such aggressive feeding behavior under xeric conditions.